ddd-mtl/delivery-zome/README.md

 The Entry must be first committed to the sender's source chain.
 The recipient has the option to accept or refuse an incoming delivery.

-The module is to be used by other zomes (via inter-zome calls) on their own entry types.
+The module is to be used by other zomes (via inter-zome calls) for their own entry types.

 ?Parcel types can have the option to not be refusable (ex: acks, mails)?
 With parcel trait?